JamesNewton/Trinket8x8MatrixEye/README.md

 Then default result is a pair of eyes, which "wake up", looking around and blinking randomly, then "close" and the unit goes back to sleep.

+See the <a href="https://learn.adafruit.com/trinket-slash-gemma-space-invader-pendant?view=all ">Adafruit tutorial for construction details</a>, and <a href="https://www.youtube.com/watch?v=iAIfBcEAuHc">this video for how to solder the backpacks</a>.